Refinancing your home loan when you have bad credit

 Having a bad credit rating can make it more difficult to be approved for a loan when you refinance, but there are some specialist lenders who are willing to give you a loan.
 However, you'll need to make a conscious effort to improve your credit rating and take control of your debt.
 This may involve showing the lender that you have enough equity or savings to borrow less than 80% loan-to-value (LVR) ratio.

 If you'd like to refinance to get a better interest rate, save money on interest or consolidate other personal debts, here are some steps to help you with the process.

 There are several lenders in Australia specialising in bad credit lending that could help you, including the following:

 How to refinance if you have bad credit

-- Get a copy of your credit report.
-Knowing what you look like to lenders is the first step in tackling a bad credit history and you can do this by obtaining a copy of your credit report with Veda.
+- Get a copy of your credit file.
+Accessing your credit file will help you understand how you look from the lender's perspective.
 This will give you an idea of the things a lender will look at when considering you as a customer.
-You can see your current credit limits, number of credit cards and any late payments which have been reported from any bills or loans on which you have missed payment.
+You can see your current credit limits, number of credit cards that you have and any late payments that have been reported.

 How to compare bad credit home loans

 When deciding on the best non-conforming home loan to fit your specific lifestyle, there are certain factors that will help determine which loan is best for you.

 - Interest rate.
 Bad credit home loans generally have a higher interest rate, which is why it's so important to compare home loans to ensure you're getting the best deal.